cinzucchi/odin-recipes/README.md

 # odin-recipes
-a website for recipes
-Toy website for recipes
+Toy website for recipes.
+Site created with the intent to learn and practice the most basic of HTML code.